Education in Sweden: Independent schools

 The independent schools, similar to charter schools in the United States or academies in the United Kingdom, are funded with public money (skolpeng) from the local municipality based on the number of pupils they have enrolled, in the same way Swedish public schools are.
 Consequently, they are not allowed to discriminate or require admission examinations, nor are they allowed to charge the students any additional fees.
 They are, however, allowed to accept private donations.
 Regional economic differences directly affect how much money each municipality can provide per pupil.

 Anyone can start an independent for-profit school, or a chain of such schools, in Sweden.
 Many of them offer an alternate pedagogy (such as Montessori), or a foreign/international, religious or special needs (such as hearing-impaired) profile.
 There are also several secondary schools with an elite sports profile.
 Internationella Engelska Skolan and Kunskapsskolan are the two largest independent school chains.
 In 2008, more than 10% of Swedish pupils were enrolled independent schools.

+In 2023, Minister for Schools Lotta Edholm launched an investigation into friskolor, after calling into question its profit-making model.
+In recent years there had been a drop in educational standards with inequality rising.
+15% of primary pupils (up to 16-year-old) and 30% of all upper school pupils went to friskolor.
+One major issue was the claim that some friskolor awarded pupils grades that were too high, distorting the grading system.